 - In a small bowl, using a fork, stir the hummus with water, oil and a pinch of salt and pepper.
 Taste and adjust seasoning adding a little lemon if you like.

-- Layer the veggies over the greens.
+- Layer the lentils and veggies over the greens.

 - Scatter the mint leaves over top.